weaveworks/scope/site/plugins.md

 This is the time window, expressed as duration, within which the data contained in the report are considered valid.
 The default window is 15 seconds.
 You may change the window value using the option `-app.window <SECONDS>` when launching scope.
-However, using values less than 15 seconds increases the change of information not be correctly displayed.
+However, using values less than 15 seconds increases the chance of information not being correctly displayed.

 **See Also**